 Samsung’s Galaxy S8 and S8 Plus still pack in some reasonable hardware, but it’s starting to feel a little dated.
 The phones’ Exynos 8895/Snapdragon 835 processors still run better than many of today’s mid-range phones, but it is far from today’s bleeding-edge gaming performance on flagship devices.
 The handsets still appear competitive in terms of features, boasting 4K video recording, an IP68 rating, and a headphone jack.
 Fans of the phone can probably justify holding out a little longer if they really want.

 Even so, performance, cameras, fast charging, and other bits and pieces are all much improved these days.
-You’ll definitely notice an upgrade moving to any phones in the more modern Samsung Galaxy S21 series.
+You’ll definitely notice an upgrade moving to any phone in the more modern Samsung Galaxy S21 series.

 Samsung Galaxy S21 vs Galaxy S9